astoiccoder/gatsby-plugin-google-gtag-cookieconsent/README.md

       },
     },
 ```

+You might want to set `enableForAllEnvironments` to `false` to only enable the plugin for production builds.

 In order to save space in your config file, I would recommend to move the extensive cookie consent config into a separate file, e.g. `cookie-consent-config`: